guardian/frontend/docs/01-start-here/01-installation-steps.md

 Follow [this link](https://www.google.co.uk) and enter the relevant search string for your system.

 # Obtain AWS credentials
-1. Fork [Janus](https://github.com/guardian/janus) and follow the readme
+1. Fork [Janus](https://github.com/guardian/janus) and follow the readme, give yourself `frontendDeveloper` permissions
 2. Make your change and push to a new branch (you can review the closed PRs for help)
 3. Submit a PR